MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdigetclassdevsexa.md

 ### -param MachineName [in, optional]

 A pointer to a constant string that contains the name of a remote computer on which the devices reside.
 A value of <b>NULL</b> for <i>MachineName</i> specifies that the device is installed on the local computer.
+Remote computer is not supported beginning with Windows 8 and Windows Server 2012.

 ### -param Reserved